cloud-bulldozer/scale-ci-deploy/docs/ocp4_azure.md

 Default: No default.
 The Azure region to install on to.
 Example: `centralus`

+### AZURE_CLUSTER_EXPIRY
+Default: 7
+The cluster will expire after 7 days by setting `openshift_expiryDate` to to `+7`.
+Unless you pass a different value using this environment variable.

 ### OPENSHIFT_BASE_DOMAIN
 Default: No default.
 The base domain for the cluster.